6 Best Laptops For SolidWorks 2023 (Certified & Stable)

 a)University Student: 2GB vRAM GPUs will suffice.
 They’re the ones labeled with green.
 Projects are usually in the 100 parts or less and if they go higher, 2GB vRAM GPUs will still work.
 Since 2GB vRAM GPUs cost just as much as 4GB vRAM, aim for latter.

-b) Engineer: You want to grab at least a 4GB vRAM dGPU with 6GB vRAM dGPU being the ideal choice.
+b) Engineer: You want to grab at least a 4GB vRAM GPU.
+However, 6GB vRAM dGPU is the ideal choice.
 If budget is an issue, you can try and grab the older generation GPUs but remember to keep the same amount of vRAM.

 c) Pro company engineer: Purple GPUs.
-Preferably the 2070/2080 Super non-max Q. This will ensure decent FPS with models in the thousands.
+Preferably the ones with 8GB-16GB vRAM.
+This will ensure smooth viewport and part modeling with models that have # of parts in the thousands.

 Workstation GPUs: Warning!